codesandbox/codesandboxer/packages/codesandboxer-fs/README.md

 # codesandboxer-fs

-Deploy a single javascript file to codesandbox as a react entry point, bundling up other files you need, as well as the relevant dependencies, using `codesandboxer`'s default package under the hood to bundle files.
+Deploy a single javascript file to CodeSandbox as a react entry point, bundling up other files you need, as well as the relevant dependencies, using `codesandboxer`'s default package under the hood to bundle files.

 ## Installation